antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

  ## 2.2 scaling_relationship.json

- The magnitude bins and the rupture geometries (defined by the selected scaling laws) are set in the input file [scaling_relationship.json](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/config_files/Parameters/scaling_relationship.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder.
+ The magnitude bins and the rupture geometries (defined by the selected scaling laws) for this application are set in the input file [scaling_relationship_WC.json](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/config_files/Parameters/scaling_relationship_WC.json) contained in the [config_files/Parameters](https://github.com/antonioscalaunina/pyANTI-FASc/tree/main/config_files/Parameters) folder.
+In this file the [Wells & Coppersmith 1994](https://doi.org/10.1785/BSSA0840040974)
 The file actually used for the run must be always named **scaling_relationship.json**.
 The default available file is set to run this example, for which we use a selection similar to the one proposed in the framework of the project TSUMAPS-NEAM (see Basili et al. 2021) using the Strasser et al. (2010) and the Murotani et al.(2013) scaling relationships.
 However, it can be easily modified to run the software with different magnitude binnings and scaling laws.
 In the example below the structure of this file, **look carefully at the comments beside to properly set the values**:

     {